ddobrin/native-spring-on-k8s-with-graalvm-workshop/README.md

 The content is organized around a number of independent sections, each with a `README.md` file explaining how to build and run the samples, or pointing out areas of interest, for further exploration.

-The content focuses on the following main areas:
+The content is geared around the following main areas:
 * [Prerequisite Software Setup and Validation](setup/README.md)
 * Understanding [GraalVM](graalvm/README.md)
 * Building [Spring Native](spring-native/README.md) Applications with GraalVM